 Shaggy gardens and hedgerows of maturing rosehips, fields of hay and ripening orchards, bees humming in the clover, the daisies and the goldenrod...

-Last evening's full moon was a super moon, and both August and September will host super moons, next month being the biggest and the brightest of the year.
-It was also the second of the four "gathering" moons that grace the interval between June and September.
-We are a few weeks past Litha (the Summer Solstice) now, and daylight hours north of the equator are already waning, but it is summer and a festive time - skies blue and flooded with sunshine by day, violet and spangled with starshine by night.
+July's full moon is the second of the four "gathering" moons that grace the interval between June and September.
+We are a week past the Summer Solstice (Midsummer or Litha), and daylight hours north of the equator are already waning, but it's summer by any definition we can come up with, and it's a festive time - skies often blue and flooded with sunshine by day, violet and star spangled by night.
+This month's full moon is often a supermoon, but this year supermoons are happening in August, September and October and not July.
+The biggest supermoon, on September 28, is also a full lunar eclipse.

 Images captured on full moon nights often resemble paintings when they are uploaded into the computer, and no matter how often that happens, it always comes as a surprise.
 There is something about the velvety dome of a fine summer night that lends itself to lofty thoughts of journeying and exploration, to broad and sweeping brush strokes and magical images like sky sailing galleons, dragon boats and balloons.
 Just being out under a summer moon seems convey a sense of connection that is hard to describe in words - it is just as the late Carl Sagan wrote so eloquently: